 Examples of email marketing below.

-You’ll need an email marketing tool in order to create emails to send to your audience—but you can use Canva’s templates (including infographic templates like the Simple Red Infographic, logo templates like the Green Connection Icon Internet Logo, or coupon templates like the Yellow Cyber Monday Coupon Your Story) to create the visuals to use within those emails.
+You’ll need an email marketing tool or cold email software in order to create emails to send to your audience—but you can use Canva’s templates (including infographic templates like the Simple Red Infographic, logo templates like the Green Connection Icon Internet Logo, or coupon templates like the Yellow Cyber Monday Coupon Your Story) to create the visuals to use within those emails.

 Part of marketing is getting the word out about your business.
 But another huge part of marketing?
 Is actually selling your business.